legacy-orchid/Website/content/docs/form.md

 The form on which the data is `saved/updated`.
 A notion that the form has its own properties of validation.
 Each implementing form will be run in turn without knowing anything about the previous or subsequent.
-Writing a form should not cause any problems, since it looks like a regular controller.
+Writing a form should not cause any problems since it looks like a regular controller.

 Example:
 ```php